 I once saw a bullfight like that in Fuengirola on the Costa del Sol.
 The famous Peralta brothers on horseback, a real event.
 The bull was not killed, it was a beautiful dance between 2 animals.

 Pedro Romero, Ronda’s famous bullfighter, broke away from that time bullfighting style on horseback.
 This happened in the 18th century and up till today this new type of confronting the bull on foot is used in traditional corridas.

 The bullfighter’s outfit is called “Traje de Luces” meaning suit of Lights.
 This is because of the silver and gold threads that are used in making the beautiful embroidery.
 Once a year, the famous Corrida Goyesca bullfight is held in the arena.

 Ernest Hemingway used to come every year during his life, and his ashes are in Ronda.
 Ordonez, one of Spain’s most famous bullfighters, had the ashes put in a well on his estate.

 This world-famous Corrida is a highlight during the Feria de Pedro Romero, held in the first week of September.
 People and bullfighters alike dress up in clothes from Goya’s time.
 It is a long-standing tradition and a social event where you will be able to see many known faces.

 The well-known writers, Collins and Lapierre tell you the story of one of Spain’s most famous bullfighters.
 This is the story of matador El Cordobes.
 He was born poor and became a multi-millionaire.

 There are so many interesting things to visit that I will list a few more.

-The museum at the bullring will give you insight in its history
+The museum at the bullring will give you insight into its history

 The Banos Arabes, the Arabic Baths in Ronda, is one of the best-preserved in Spain, together with the ones in Granada.
 They were in continual use for some 600 years.
 These baths were situated outside the old walls of the town, close to one of the few original remaining bridges of Ronda, El Puente Arabe.